top of page

 • Rebuilding reports every quarter

 Instead of making decisions, teams argue about data accuracy.
 Over time, this leads to reporting fatigue and decision paralysis.
+Clear architecture removes friction.
+Poor architecture multiplies it.

 What Fixing Marketing ROI Actually Looks Like

 Solving ROI isn’t about buying another tool.
 It’s about designing a data foundation that supports growth.
+That means:

 • Standardizing how events are tracked